A constrained optimization approach to nonlinear system identification through simulation error minimization: Identification using FL-CMO algorithm

-Notice that these conditions only require computing the gradients of simple functions that do not recursively depend on other expressions.
-As a result, any attempt to solve \eqref{eq:kkt_cns} does not run into the numerical issues related to the vanishing gradient. {Below, we demonstrate how the constrained optimization approach applies to the example discussed in Section \ref{sec:related_literature}.}
+\begin{remark} Conditions \eqref{eq:kkt_cns} require computing only the gradients of simple functions that do not recursively depend on other expressions.
+As a result, solving \eqref{eq:kkt_cns} avoids the numerical issues related to the vanishing and exploding gradient problems. \end{remark}